Floriantoine/myHunter_sfml/README.md

 ---

 ## **MY_HUNTER**
-"Originally, this Epitech project aimed to create a game in C using the SFML graphics library.
-However, recently, I made the decision to migrate to C++ using the Csfml library.
+"Originally, this Epitech project aimed to create a game in C using the CSFML graphics library.
+However, recently, I made the decision to migrate to C++ using the sfml library.
 This transition was intended to simplify the game's launch process through CMake, while eliminating the need to install third-party dependencies.
 This decision improved the accessibility and portability of the game, while offering a smoother development experience."

 ![](https://github.com/Floriantoine/myHunter_Csfml/blob/master/Hunter/resources/github/ScreenshotHunter.png)